 The beaches of the Landes attract many nature lovers as well as surfers.
 Given the currents and wave activity on these beaches, particular care is needed when bathing.

 It is difficult to pick out any beach in particular, but the beach at Biscarrosse is immense and offers plenty of peace.
 Hossegor is the top spot for surfers.
-Conti is also a relaxed and popular beach.
+Conti is a more relaxed and popular beach.

 Once beyond the Landes then the landscape changes, with endless sand dunes broken by rocks and cliff faces.

 At Biarittz, la Grande Plage has its reputation, but we prefer the smaller and more harmonious Côte des Basques, particularly at sunset.
-Last year voted the best beach in France by Tripadvisor readers.

 Away from the surfers, then head for Hendaye, where the calmer sea and immense beach enables you to swim in complete security, as well as being able to pop across the border to Spain for lunch or dinner!